H3X638/HackTheBox/delivery.md

 ## Root

-Root was super simple, there was a hint eariler on the website that stated we shouldnt use RockYou and that if we got the hases we could use hashcat to get the password.
-I extracted the hash from the data base via mysql.
-And ran it through hashcat to get the password.
+Rooting the system proved surprisingly straightforward.
+An earlier hint on the website cautioned against using RockYou and suggested utilizing hashcat if the hashes were obtained.
+Extracting the hash from the database through MySQL, I ran it through hashcat, successfully obtaining the password.

 ![Hashcat](/delivery/images/hashcat.png)